Newforma Blog

 Start with a plan.

-Having a BIM execution plan is an essential starting point.
+Having a BIM coordination execution plan is an essential starting point.
 The plan provides stakeholders with a guide on how issues, clashes, and other essential topics will be reported on.
 It also establishes standards for how your data will be stored and accessed, and with what software.
 Your team then knows where to find the project details.
 Next, plan out what the communication and coordination workflow looks like.
-Having a centralized view of information, as provided by Newforma and BIM Track, simplifies these workflow processes.
+Having a centralized view of information, as provided by a Project Information Management (PIM) solution, simplifies these workflow processes.

 Get buy-in from all stakeholders.